 1. Roughly chop lavender flowers.
 Rinse in a colander.

 2. In a saucepan set over medium-high heat add water and sugar.
 Stir until sugar completely dissolves and mixture comes to a simmer.
 Remove pan from heat.
-Add chopped lavender, cover and let steep for overnight (or at least 12 hours).
-The longer you steep, the more flavorful and colorful the syrup will be.
+Add chopped lavender, cover and let steep for 15 minutes.
+(It can become bitter if steeped too long.)
 Pour syrup through a sieve into a clean jar and refrigerate.
 Syrup keeps two months or longer in the refrigerator.
 Makes 1-1/2 cups.

 To make cocktail: